-There are three types of ichthyoses in this group: congenital ichthyosiform erythroderma, lamellar ichthyosis and Harlequin ichthyosis.
-These three conditions are passed on by parents with normal skin who both carry the abnormal gene (autosomal recessive) and the chance of each of their children being affected is 1 in 4.
+There are three main types of ichthyoses in this group: congenital ichthyosiform erythroderma, lamellar ichthyosis and harlequin ichthyosis.
+These three conditions are passed on by parents with normal skin who both carry the abnormal gene (autosomal recessive).
+The chance of each of their children being affected is 1 in 4.